bnsuhas96/bnsuhas.com/_pages/about.md

   <div class="about-text">
     <h2>Hi, I'm Suhas!</h2>

     <p>I'm an Applied Scientist at Amazon, passionate about building AI systems that actually help people.
-I recently wrapped up my Ph.D. in Informatics at Penn State, where I spent my time creating AI tools for mental health therapy - think synthetic therapy conversations and empathetic language models that can support PTSD treatment.</p>
+I recently wrapped up my Ph.D. in Informatics at Penn State, where I spent my time creating AI tools for mental health therapy - think synthetic therapy conversations and empathetic small language models that can support PTSD treatment.</p>

     <p>What gets me excited?
 The intersection of technology and human wellbeing.
 Whether it's using speech signals to detect neurological conditions, building privacy-preserving depression assessment tools, or creating sensor networks to prevent train derailments in India, I love working on problems that matter.</p>
   </div>